markopolo123/markdown-cv/index.md

 *Highlights*

-* Lead engineer for the ISO27001 certified Secure Research Computing Platform (SRCP).
+* Lead engineer for the ISO27001 certified Secure Research Computing Platform (SRCP)
 * Implemented SSO across the SRCP, which was also rolled out across our wider SLURM environments
 * Delivered and supported the SRCP using IAC, TDD and End to End testing, CI/CD, Agile and DevOps methodologies
+* Developed a POC with autoscaling SLURM clusters in the SRCP
 * Designed and implemented pipelines to support COVID 19 diagnostic modelling
 * Worked to bring our main SLURM/Infiniband clusters into Openstack, developed pipelines and management processes using Cloud Native tooling and Agile/SCRUM
 * Implemented self service capabilities and automation for team members and customers.